mitchelljustin/pragmatic-lightning/index.md

 *--- SOME MORE STUFF ABOUT LIQUIDITY TO KEEP READER BUSY ---*

+## Pay the invoice

 Once your channel is officially opened, you can finally purchase a weather report from your API.

-As a reminder, first fire off a request.
+As a reminder, first fire off a request for a weather report.

 ```bash
 $ curl localhost:8000/weather